isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-use-coffee-grounds-in-your-garden/index.md

 1. **Compost Enhancer: ** * **Method: ** This is arguably the **best and safest way** to use coffee grounds.
 Add them directly to your compost pile. * **Benefit: ** Coffee grounds are considered a "green" material in composting, providing a good source of nitrogen and carbon.
 They help heat up the pile and accelerate decomposition.
 Their fine texture also helps to balance coarser materials.

-* **Ratio: ** Aim for a ratio of about 1 part coffee grounds to 3
-- 4 parts "brown" materials (carbon
-- rich, like dry leaves, shredded paper) to maintain a healthy carbon
+* **Ratio: ** Aim for a ratio of about 1 part coffee grounds to 3-4 parts "brown" materials (carbon-rich, like dry leaves, shredded paper) to maintain a healthy carbon-to-nitrogen balance.
-- to
-- nitrogen balance.
 2. **Soil Amendment/Top Dressing: ** * **Method: ** Mix used coffee grounds directly into garden soil before planting, or spread a thin layer ($0.
-5
-- 1$ cm / $1/4
-- 1/2$ inch) as a top dressing around established plants.
+5-1$ cm / $1/4-1/2$ inch) as a top dressing around established plants.

 * **Benefit: ** Slowly releases nutrients, improves soil texture, and enhances microbial activity. * **Caution: ** Apply in moderation.
-Large, thick layers of coffee grounds can compact, become water
-- repellent, and inhibit growth by creating a barrier or temporarily tying up nitrogen as they decompose.
+Large, thick layers of coffee grounds can compact, become water-repellent, and inhibit growth by creating a barrier or temporarily tying up nitrogen as they decompose.
 Mix them into the topsoil rather than laying a solid mat.
 3.

 **Liquid Fertilizer (Compost Tea): ** * **Method: ** Steep about 1 cup of used coffee grounds in 5 gallons of water for a few days.

-Strain the liquid and use it to water plants. * **Benefit: ** Provides a mild, nutrient
-- rich boost. * **Caution: ** Test on a small area first.
+Strain the liquid and use it to water plants. * **Benefit: ** Provides a mild, nutrient-rich boost. * **Caution: ** Test on a small area first.
 This is a weak fertilizer, not a substitute for regular feeding for heavy feeders.
 4. **Worm Composting (Vermicomposting): ** * **Method: ** Worms love coffee grounds!
 Add them in moderation to your worm bin. * **Benefit: ** Excellent food source for worms, contributing to rich vermicompost.

 * **Caution: ** Add gradually and in small amounts.